Stephen Harper: Senate

+Post-premiership (2015–present)

+Conservative backbencher (2015–2016)

 Harper returned to Ottawa as a Conservative backbencher and addressed a meeting of the Conservative caucus that included defeated MPs in November 2015.
 Interim leader Rona Ambrose stated that Harper would be in the House for key votes as the member for Calgary Heritage, but had earned the right to keep a low profile after his service as the prime minister.
 In February 2018, Harper stated that he could have still "easily" been leader of the Conservative Party, but he chose not to amass too much power in order to secure the party's fortunes in the future.

 In December 2015, Harper had set up Harper & Associates Consulting Inc., a corporation that lists him a director alongside close associates Ray Novak and Jeremy Hunt.

 Harper announced in May 2016 that he planned to resign his seat in the House of Commons during the summer before the fall session of Parliament.
-On May 26, 2016, he was named as a board member for the Conservative Party’s fundraising arm.
+On May 26, 2016, he was named as a board member for the Conservative Party's fundraising arm.
 The Conservative Fund is noted to have influence on the party operations.
 Harper and other directors played a role in the removal of Harper–appointed Conservative executive director Dustin Van Vught to avoid backlash from donors and grassroots conservatives.
 In the same month, Harper delivered a speech to the 2016 Conservative Party convention where his accomplishments as party leader and prime minister were honoured by the party.